beltoforion/osm-map-bundle/README.md

 * https://switch2osm.org/serving-tiles/manually-building-a-tile-server-ubuntu-24-04-lts/
 * https://switch2osm.org/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts/

-## Step 2: Create the tiles for your map
+## Step 2: Create the tiles for your slippy map

 Use the python script tile_downloader.py for rendering tiles for your target area.
 Specify the geographic coordinates, the desired zoom levels and the output folder.